Introduction to our divisions

 The Air Traffic Engineering Services Division is responsible for the planning, co-ordination, provision and subsequent maintenance / enhancements of the air traffic control (ATC) systems, radar, navigational aids and communication equipment for the Hong Kong International Airport (HKIA) at Chek Lap Kok (CLK).
 The division also responsible for the planning and design of the replacement Air Traffic Control System This work involves :

-At present, the Division handles more than 370 thousand (international and local) aircraft movements which operated into and out of Hong Kong International Airport, and more than 220 thousand movements which transited the FIR, including traffic into & out of Macao International Airport every year.
+At present, the Division handles more than 420,000 (international and local) aircraft movements which operated into and out of Hong Kong International Airport, and about 340,000 movements which transited the FIR, including traffic into and out of Macao International Airport a year.

 The Hong Kong Flight